vivek09thakur/vivek09thakur/README.md

 # Hi, I'm Vivek

-BITS Pilani undergrad, passionate about AI, ML, UI/UX & Full-stack development.
+BITS Pilani undergrad, Wiprolite and a passionate about AI, ML, UI/UX & Full-stack development.
 Also, a photography and sketching enthusiast.

 ## Languages and Tools
 <p align="left">